(lee voe loo koe VOR in)

 • Folic acid antagonist overdose: When used for the treatment of accidental folic acid antagonist overdose, administer as soon as possible.

-• Methotrexate rescue therapy: Methotrexate serum concentrations should be monitored to determine dose and duration of levoleucovorin therapy.
-Dose may need to be increased or administration prolonged in situations where methotrexate excretion may be delayed (eg, ascites, pleural effusion, renal insufficiency, inadequate hydration).
+• Methotrexate: Methotrexate serum concentrations should be monitored to determine dose and duration of levoleucovorin therapy.
+Dose may need to be increased or administration prolonged in situations where methotrexate excretion may be delayed (eg, ascites, pleural effusion, renal insufficiency, inadequate hydration, concurrent interacting medications).
+Although levoleucovorin may lessen hematologic toxicity due to methotrexate, it has no effect on other toxicities associated with methotrexate (eg, nephrotoxicity).

-High-dose methotrexate therapy or methotrexate overdose (inadvertent): Serum methotrexate and creatinine levels at least once daily.
+High-dose methotrexate therapy, impaired methotrexate elimination, or methotrexate overdose (inadvertent): Serum methotrexate and creatinine levels at least once daily.
+Monitor urine pH.
 Monitor fluid and electrolyte status in patients with delayed methotrexate elimination (likely to experience renal toxicity).
+For colorectal cancer, monitor for diarrhea and stomatitis.

 Pregnancy Risk Factor